vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 title: Article List
 icon: article
 category:
-  - blog
+  - Blog
 tag:
-  - article
+  - Article
-  - blog
+  - Blog
-  - encrypt
+  - Encrypt
-  - slide
+  - Slide
-  - star
+  - Star
 ---

 The topic provides you with a list of all articles under the path `/article/` by default.